7 Great Content Engagement Hacks to Boost Your Results

 1. Structure is Paramount

 When you visit someone else’s blog, what do you notice first?
-Generally, we’re drawn to content with good logical and physical structure.
+The content with good logical and physical structure draws us in.
 For example, reading a blog post filled with dense blocks of text may seem overwhelming.
 You can increase readability with bullet points, subheadings, graphics, numbered lists and bolded quotes.
 Additionally, scattered or irrelevant content can deter your readers.
 Drafting an outline will help ensure your content follows a linear structure of thought.

 For example, SevenAtoms has a clear and structured site.
 They’ve broken up content into numbered points.
 Also, the highlighted links and video content help to engage the reader as well.